tonysangha/PowerNSX-DFW2Excel/README.md

 You are prompted to connect to an NSX Manager instance and enter your credentials, and PowerNSX also initiates a connection to vCenter.
 Please ensure you select yes and enter in the correct credentials.
 Once a connection to NSX Manager and vCenter has been established, the script starts an Excel Workbook and populates the worksheets with the data as required.

+Once the script has finished running, remember to save your Excel Workbook to a location of your choosing.

 # MIT License